azarethqa-a11y/quasar/README.md

 ## ❓ Q&A

 <details>
-<summary><b>Click to expand</b></summary>
+<summary><b>✧ Click to expand ✧</b></summary>

 <br>

 **Q: Do I need a Discord token?**
-A: No — Quasar uses Discord’s public username validation API, which does not require authentication.
+A: Nope!
+Quasar uses Discord’s public username validation API — no authentication needed ♡

 **Q: What proxies work best?**
 A: Static residential proxies give the best speed.
 Scraped free proxies (~2–5% work) can also be used but are slower.